 At first, Azealia “rebels” against the police by doing something that is beyond useless: She breaks a glass bottle on the police’s protective gear.
 Of course, this “rebellion” causes no damage the police squad at all.
 What’s the point of that scene?
 Is it a way of saying that it is useless to fight against the police state?

-Well, Azealia apparently thinks so because she gives up and she even literally bends over backwards in front of the police.
+Well, Azealia apparently thinks so because she gives up and she even literally bends over backward in front of the police.

-With this, I pretty much described every single scene in the video – all of them having some sort of relation with the Elite Agenda.
+With this, I pretty much described every single scene in the video – all of them having some sort of relation to the Elite Agenda.
 Oh wait, I forgot about one scene: